Hot Chocolate Around the World: How All of Us Enjoy Our Cocoa

 Hungary: Forró Csokoládé

 Hungarian Heat Hot Chocolate is from the blog VanillaGarlic.
-This is their adaptation from the book "Hot Chocolate" by Michael Turback.
+This is his adaptation from the book "Hot Chocolate" by Michael Turback.

 - 4 cups whole milk